 How to Use the 50-20-30 Rule as Your Budgeting Plan

 The 50/20/30 rule is one of many budgeting plans that help us get spending under control.
-This plan works well for households where no more than 50% of the money coming is spent on living expenses.
+This plan works well for households where no more than 50% of the money coming in is spent on living expenses.
 As housing prices rise across the country, this is becoming more difficult for many Americans.

 The 50/20/30 budget plan was popularized by U.S. Sen. Elizabeth Warren of Massachusetts, a bankruptcy expert and creator of the Consumer Finance Protection Bureau, and her daughter, business executive Amelia Warren Tyagi, in their co-authored book, “All Your Worth: The Ultimate Lifetime Money Plan.”